thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 sending oblivious requests.

-In order to fetch the key configuration of an oblivious gateway discovered in the manner described in {{gateway-fetch}}, the client issues a GET request to the URI of the gateway specifying the "application/ohttp-keys" ({{OHTTP}}) media type in the Accept header.
+In order to fetch the key configuration of an oblivious gateway discovered in the manner described in {{gateway-location}}, the client issues a GET request to the URI of the gateway specifying the "application/ohttp-keys" ({{OHTTP}}) media type in the Accept header.